lidimayra/url-shortener/README.md

 # URL Shortener

-An URL Shortener made with Ruby on Rails.
+An URL Shortener made with Ruby on Rails and ReactJS.
 It provides a single-field form where a user can enter an URL and receive a shortened version back.
 When using this link, user is redirected to the original website.

 Once a valid URL is submitted, it is recorded to the database, so it can be used for unlimited period.
 Each URL is unique, therefore, once an URL is